norjs/manager-service/README.md

 # @norjs/manager-service

-***NOTE!*** This README is a draft.
-This software is not yet published nor finished; until then this is the complete specification for a developer.

 This is a micro service which manages other services.

 You may use it with [the @norjs/portal-service](https://github.com/norjs/portal-service) which (will eventually)